Commentaries on

 Act 1, Scene 1 (983-84, Antony, enjoying his time as a man of the East with Cleopatra, won’t listen to any Roman messengers: at present, she is all that he cares about.)

-And what is the illustrious Marcus Antonius doing in this exotic space of his?
-Well, as he says to Cleopatra, “Tonight we’ll wander through the streets and note / The qualities of people” (984, 1.1.54-55).
-Neither Philo nor Demetrius, Antony’s friends, are impressed with this sort of carrying on.
+Neither Philo nor Demetrius is impressed with the sort of carrying on they have been witnessing.
 Demetrius complains that the iconic general, by his strange antics and attitude, “approves the common liar who / Thus speaks of him at Rome” (984, 1.1.61-62).
+Mark Antony’s much-reverenced image is at risk.

 Act 1, Scene 3 (989-92, Cleopatra manipulates Antony by accusing him of “acting” and betraying her, but she is a savvy operator herself, and at length gives him permission to get back to Rome.)

-Cleopatra manipulates Antony, calling him a dissembler and an actor when it comes to loyalty: “Good now, play one scene / Of excellent dissembling, and let it look / Like perfect honor” (991, 1.3.78-80).
-And throughout this scene, we see him trying to justify his decision to return to Rome to deal with pressing matters.
-Cleopatra knows how to speak the language of Roman honor: “Your honor calls you hence” (992, 1.3.98) she says to Antony, and to some extent seems actually to mean it: it’s time to let Antony be Antony.
-[4]
+Cleopatra manipulates Antony, calling him a dissembler and an actor when it comes to loyalty, saying, “Good now, play one scene / Of excellent dissembling, and let it look / Like perfect honor” (991, 1.3.78-80).
+Throughout this third scene, we see Antony justifying his decision to return to Rome to deal with pressing matters, and wheedling the Egyptian Queen with promises of fidelity: “The strong necessity of time commands / Our services awhile, but my full heart / Remains in use with you” (990, 1.3.42-44).

 Act 1, Scene 4 (992-94, Octavius Caesar airs his complaints about Antony’s reveling and neglect of duty, but also expresses confidence in the man and wants him to return to deal with their mutual antagonists Sextus Pompeius, Menas, and Menecrates.)